rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

 0. Click "By filing this form on our website".

+   Alternately, the form can also be reached by clicking the "SUBMIT A REPORT" menu item.

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/28995521-46c9711c-79b9-11e7-8f7e-16567a567ee3.png">
    <img alt="neoload-ushahidi-newitem-918x801-297k.png" src="https://user-images.githubusercontent.com/300046/28995521-46c9711c-79b9-11e7-8f7e-16567a567ee3.png">
+   <small>Click on image for a full-screen pop-up</small></a>

    QUESTION: How many files are downloaded initially?
 What is the size of each?

-0. The form can also be reached by clicking the "SUBMIT A REPORT" menu item.

    QUESTION: How many files are downloaded on the second iteration?
 (Is the cache populated)